Our rates are inclusive of Dinner, Bed and Breakfast.

 • Mud residue at shoulder height

-• Multiple animals use the same trees
+• Multiple animals use same trees

 • Associated with dung middens nearby